US Passport Guide · Updated May 2026

 | PhotoAiD (app) | $6.95-$9.95 | Minutes | Digital file, optional prints shipped |

-Prices as of February 2026.
+Prices as of May 2026.
 Local taxes may apply.
+Full matrix: passport photo cost comparison.

 Where to get a passport photo — all options compared